Two Layers of Chocolate, Candy and Peppermint!? Yes, this Christmas Chocolate Bark has it all!

 Next, place the cookie sheet back into the fridge for another hour or until the bark is completely solid.
 Once solid you can remove the bark from the cookie sheet and slice it into pieces.
 Enjoy immediately or store in the fridge until you plan to serve it or gift it.

 I love chocolate bark for many reasons: it tastes amazing, simple to make, AND it keeps forever.
 Stored in an airtight container in the fridge it will stay good for 2-3 weeks!
 That is basically all of February.
-Honestly, it has never lasted that long in my house, but this is perfect to snack on well after Christmas and New Years.
 If you decide to leave it out at room temperature it will last for about 5 days.
 Therefore, I definitely recommend storing it in the fridge to extend the bark’s shelf life.

 This year I will be making the majority of the gifts I will give for Christmas.
 This Christmas Chocolate Bark is the perfect gift because this recipe makes a lot of bark.
 I can cut the pieces as big or as small as I want and I have plenty for everyone.
 This also lasts for awhile so I can make it ahead of time and not have to worry about doing last minute.
 Also, I can customize the flavor to each person and make it unique and special just for them.
 Plus, I know I love getting treats as a gift so I think everyone will love this.